Pluricentric language: Armenian

 The Armenian language is a pluricentric language with two standard varieties, Eastern Armenian and Western Armenian, which have developed as separate literary languages since the eighteenth century.
 Prior to this, almost all Armenian literature was written in Classical Armenian, which is now solely used as a liturgical language.

 Eastern and Western Armenian can also refer to the two major dialectal blocks into which the various non-standard dialects of Armenian are categorized.
 Eastern Armenian is the official language of the Republic of Armenia.
 It is also spoken, with dialectal variations, by Iranian Armenians, Armenians in Karabakh (see Karabakh dialect), and in the Armenian diaspora, especially in the former Soviet Union (Russia, Georgia, Ukraine).
 Western Armenian is spoken mainly in the Armenian diaspora, especially in the Middle East, France, the US, and Canada.

 Additionally, Armenian is written in two standard orthographies: classical and reformed Armenian orthography.
 The former is used by practically all speakers of Western Armenian and by Armenians in Iran, while the latter, which was developed in Soviet Armenia in the 20th century, is used in Armenia and Nagorno-Karabakh.

-Catalan–Valencian–Balearic

-The term "Catalan–Valencian–Balearic" is seldom used (for example, in a dictionary by Antoni Maria Alcover i Sureda).
+Catalan

+In the modern era, Catalan is a pluricentric language with differences primarily in pronunciation and vocabulary.
 This language is internationally known as Catalan, as in Ethnologue.
 This is also the most commonly used name in Catalonia, but also in Andorra and the Balearic Islands, probably due to the prestige of the Central Catalan dialect spoken in and around Barcelona.
 However, in the Valencian Community, the official name of this language is Valencian.
 One reason for this is political (see Serbo-Croatian for a similar situation), but this variant does have its own literary tradition that dates back to the Reconquista.